 In the aftermath of Joe's death it was as if I was suddenly able to see the 'thestrals' and I remember being startled by them and curious that Joe's death had rendered me witness in this way.
-Since carrying out this research, however, I see these experiences as part of what

-Frank (1995, p.
-39) describes as the 'great permission' provided by confrontations with death and thus view the telling of these stories as attempts at making meaning, thereby creating healing and cohesion.
-These are themes which I will return to repeatedly throughout this book.
+Since carrying out this research, however, I see these experiences as part of what Frank (1995, p.
+39) describes as the 'great permission' provided by confrontations with death and thus view the telling of these stories as attempts at healing and cohesion.
+These are themes which I will return to repeatedly as the thesis progresses.